-Incorporation of Vocal Yoga breathing exercises into one’s daily daily life relieves the effects of stress on the body and mind while restoring optimum health.
-Listen, relax and take conscious control of your breath.
+The incorporation of The Heather Lyle Vocal Yoga Method® breathing exercises into one’s daily daily life relieves the effects of stress on the body and mind while restoring optimum health.
+Listen to this CD and relax and take conscious control of your breath.
 Based on the bestselling book, “Vocal Yoga, The Joy of Breathing, Singing and Sounding.”

 Why don’t we breathe?